yearebase/yearebase.github.io/src/about/index.md

 # {{ title }}

-This website is created and operated by [Tadeáš Souček](https://github.com/tadeassoucek).
+This website was created and is operated by [Tadeáš Souček](https://github.com/tadeassoucek).
 Address any concerns or questions to [yearebase@gmail.com](mailto:yearebase@gmail.com).

 ## Why ‘Ye Are Base’?

-It‘s a line from Voltairine de Cleyre’s 1891 poem [_Bastard Born_](https://theanarchistlibrary.org/library/voltairine-de-cleyre-bastard-born):
+It’s a line from Voltairine de Cleyre’s 1891 poem [_Bastard Born_](https://theanarchistlibrary.org/library/voltairine-de-cleyre-bastard-born):

 <blockquote>
   {% poem %}